 The decision to make a career move will come for various reasons.
 Whether it's a consideration around salary, location, seniority or looking for new challenges, the process of setting up and managing yourself through a job search can still be a daunting and complex task.

-Setting a few steps to prepare yourself will help mentally and for organisation through the process.
-It helps to take that step back to clarify what your motivations for making the move are, frame them in the right way and maintain productivity.
+Setting a few steps to prepare yourself will help mentally and for the organisation through the process.
+It helps to take that step back and clarify your motivations for making the move so you can frame them in the right way to the hiring manager and maintain productivity.

 Here are a few tips to prepare yourself for your upcoming job search and help stay ahead of the game.

 1. Define your career goals and establish your reason for leaving